lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

 02 - Create a PE from scratch
 -----------------------------

-In this tutorial we will see how to create a simple PE executable from scratch
+In this tutorial we introduce LIEF API to create a simple PE executable from scratch

 Scripts and materials are available here: `materials <https://github.com/lief-project/tutorials/tree/master/02_PE_from_Scratch>`_